Academy

 Batya Steinherz

 Veteran explainer of complicated stuff.
 Loves all things coffee and cyber security-related (yes, even Compliance).
-Content Marketing Manager at anecdotes.
+Content Marketing Manager at Anecdotes.